 Switching to a low-carbohydrate diet doesn't necessarily require sacrificing flavorful Italian meals for bland alternatives.
 We already know that there are a ton of mouthwatering recipes that use zucchini, squash, and other delicious veggies in place of the traditional flour-made staple.
 If, however, you don't have the time to chop and spiralize your main ingredients, fear not: There's a low-carb pasta substitute for every type of dish.

-For instance, the Atkins diet recommends eating less than 100 grams of carbs a day, while any diet is considered low in carbs if it falls under the Dietary Guidelines for Americans' recommendation to consume 900 to 1300 calories of carbohydrates per day (or 45% to 65% of your total calories, based on a 2000 calorie diet).
+For instance, the Atkins diet recommends eating less than 100 grams of carbs a day, while any diet is considered low in carbs if it falls under the Dietary Guidelines for Americans' recommendation to consume 130 grams of carbohydrates per day (or 45% to 65% of your total calories, based on a 2000 calorie diet).

 Below see seven low-carb pasta substitute brands worth trying.

 Explore Cuisine is all about maintaining that filling, wholesome deliciousness that makes us crave pasta while also packing in plant-based protein and fiber.
 It's organic, non-GMO, gluten-free, and vegan.
 Intrigued?
 This Gather and Feast Mushroom, Walnut, and Lemon Spaghetti is the perfect recipe to complement the edamame flavor, and a healthy weeknight recipe to boot!

 No, we did not just include these noodles because of their epic name, "Carba-Nada."
 Puns aside, these fettuccine-like noodles are fiber-rich, which means you'll be keeping your digestive system flowing.
 These are a favorite in the Weight Watchers community (a cup and a half are only 3 points!), and, bonus: they cook in three minutes.
 We'll be trying this Shrimp and Peas Fettuccine Alfredo ASAP.

 Thanks to this low-carb pasta alternative, you can have your spaghetti and eat it too.
 It's made with 50% fewer carbs than the average noodle.
 Plus, these noodles pack a punch with high protein and fiber.
 Try it with Pinch of Yum's Filipino Spaghetti recipe for extra fiber and no guilt.

 These pasta shells are made of chickpeas instead of wheat, so they contain 25 grams of protein, 13 grams of fiber, and about 50% fewer carbohydrates than the traditional variety in each serving.
 The rich, nutty flavor goes swimmingly with cheesy pasta recipes, like this Pasta Carbonara with Cabbage and Mushrooms.